Skip to Content

 How to book the Fish River Canyon hike?

 Attention!
 According to the rules you have to be a minimum of 3 persons to make a reservation.
-You can always book for three and show up only two with some excuses that your hiking buddy got sick and try to hook up with other hikers at the start after you can walk on your own.
+You can always book for three and show up only two with some excuse that your hiking buddy got sick and try to hook up with other hikers at the start after you can walk on your own.

 We booked at the beginning of April for the second week in May, when we phoned there were still 4 or 5 days with 5 or so spots in May open so it’s possible to book just a month before.
 But if you have specific dates we’d suggest booking the hike two or three months beforehand.
 Only 30 people per day are allowed to start the hike.
 A French couple we met hiking booked it just 5 days before and they still could get a spot.